-Have you ever needed to open a console window while you were using Windows Explorer?
+Have you ever needed to open a console window while you were using Windows File Explorer?
 And to have that console already set to the directory you’re showing in explorer right now?
 Well, StExBar provides that with one simple mouse click.
-In fact, there’s also a hot key defined for this: simply press Ctr-M to open the console.
+There’s also a hotkey defined for this: simply press Ctr-M to open the console.

-Lets say, you needed to have the name or full path of one or more files in another application?
+Let’s say you needed to have the name or full path of one or more files in another application?
 Ctr-C will not work.
 It will copy the file itself and not the file path.
 StExBar provides two commands, one to copy all selected file/folder names to the clipboard, the other copies the whole paths of all selected items.
-A hot key too has defined for it viz.
-Ctr-Shift-C, which will copy the selected path.
+A hotkey too has been defined for it viz — Ctr-Shift-C, which will copy the selected path.

 Activate the Menu or hit the ALT key.
 Now open an Explorer window > Menu > View > Toolbar > Unlock Toolbar > Select StExBar.
 Position it where you want it to, and then lock the toolbar again.

 The StExBar also provides many useful commands for your everyday use of Windows Explorer.
 And you can add as many custom commands on your own as you like.